Chris00/ocaml-mindstorm/README.md

 Prerequisite under Unix
 -----------------------

-You need the package `libbluetooth2-dev` (under Debian) or equivalent.
+You need the package `libbluetooth-dev` (under Debian) or equivalent.
 For the USB connection, you must install the package `libusb-1.0-0-dev` (its presence should be automatically detected).